SAP/ownid-developer-tutorial/src/server-sdk.md

 }
 ```

+5. Can't login
+This refer to 'forgot password' flow.
+In the page of 'reset password' you can add OwnID widget to also offer password-less login at this point.

 ### Advanced settings
 All configuration settings should be provided in AddOwnId(...) extension method on ConfigureServices application stage.
 Possible ways of the configuration tuning will be listed below.